Rubricate12/TUBES_ML/README.md

 ## How to Run

 1.  **Train Model and Generate Artifacts:**
     * Open and run all cells in the Jupyter Notebook `tubes-ML_terakhir.ipynb`.
+If you are not running it in kaggle, then you have to manually download, or  use kaggle CLI to download the dataset to your local environment.
+Then you would have to configure the all of the path manually.
     * This will generate the `.tflite` model file (e.g., `sentiment_model.tflite`) and `wordIndex.json`.
 Ensure these files are saved in a location accessible by the Flask server (e.g., within the `tflite_server/model/` directory).
 Adjust paths in `server.py` if necessary.

 2.  **Run Backend Flask Server:**